PratikBarhate/question-classification/README.md

 ##### To clean the outputs

 1. `./bin/cleanup.sh nlp` - This will delete all the NLP related data.
-2. `./bin/cleanup.sh models` - This will delete all the pre-trained models.
+2. `./bin/cleanup.sh all_models` - This will delete all the pre-trained models.
-3. `./bin/cleanup.sh {ml_algo_model}` - This will delete the specific ML model which was pre-trained.
+3. `./bin/cleanup.sh model ${ml_algo_model}` - This will delete the specific ML model which was pre-trained.
 4. `./bin/cleanup.sh all` - This will delete all the computed data.

-* If you add your own model then you have to add the following `if` conditions for specific cleanup and additional line for the same in `all` if condition.
+* `all_models` will not clean the additional model defined by you.
+It will only clean the models mentioned above.

 #### Experimental Code